-This network is comprised of five data centers in North America, another five in the EMEA region, four in the Asia Pacific, and one in South America.
+This network is comprised of five cloud communication data centers in North America, another five in the EMEA region, four in the Asia Pacific, and one in South America.
 This “global footprint”, as he puts it, ensures that there’ll always be data centers to fall back on should one or more fail.

 “Regarding support channels, 8×8 technical support is available to our business customers 24 hours a day via the knowledge base, support portal, chat, and phone,” he noted.